aiven/devportal/docs/products/clickhouse/reference/clickhouse-metrics-datadog.rst

 Get a metrics list for your service
 -----------------------------------

-The list of Aiven for ClickHouse metrics avialable in Datadog corresponds to the list of metrics available for the open-source ClickHouse and can be checked in `Metrics <https://docs.datadoghq.com/integrations/clickhouse/?tab=host#metrics>`_.
+The list of Aiven for ClickHouse metrics available in Datadog corresponds to the list of metrics available for the open-source ClickHouse and can be checked in `Metrics <https://docs.datadoghq.com/integrations/clickhouse/?tab=host#metrics>`_.

 Related reading
 ---------------